 - 1. You will receive a follow-up email within 24 hours of this session and that will serve as your certificate of completion. - 2.
 If you have any questions, please type them into the Q&A box. - 3.
-Remember to also sign up and register in your respective agency's system in order to earn credit hours. - 4.
 If you'd like, grab a pen/pencil/paper to jot done your thoughts.

-Follow us @pureedgeinc Website: www.pureedgeinc.org Email: getmoving@pureedgeinc.org
+Follow us @pureedgeinc

+Website: www.pureedgeinc.org

+Email: getmoving@pureedgeinc.org